browser-fs/NOTICE/README.md

 Thank you very much to the community for helping me with this project by submitting issues and pull requests.

-The Github organization `browser-fs` will remain, with this notice posted, so Github links will continue to function.
-The repositories of `browser-fs` have been transferred to and will redirect to `zen-fs`.
+The Github organization `browser-fs` remains, with this notice posted, so Github links continue to function.
+The repositories of `browser-fs` have been transferred to and redirect to `zen-fs`.

-The NPM organization `browserfs` will have all of its packages deprecated, with a message pointing to the new package as well as this notice.
+The NPM organization `browserfs` has had all of its packages deprecated, with a message pointing to the new package as well as this notice.
 All of the versions published under `@browserfs` have also been published under `@zenfs`.

 I hope that ZenFS can continue the legacy of BrowserFS, and can reach the same popularity and reliability.